What is checked in a car MOT test?

 Exhaust emissions

 Emissions-related test failures have increased hugely since an overhaul of the MOT test in 2018.
-Diesel vehicles are at greatest risk of failure.
+Diesel vehicles are at the greatest risk of failure.

 Exhaust system